How to Apply

 Minority Recruitment/Disability Services

 The Department of Pharmacology and Cancer Biology is committed to increasing the involvement of under-represented minorities in graduate education.
 Financial aid is available for qualified minority applicants through a variety of funding mechanisms.
-For more information, please visit the Office of Biomedical Graduate Diversity’s website.
+For more information, please visit the IDEALS Office website.

 The Duke Department of Pharmacology and Cancer Biology and the Graduate School are committed to providing reasonable accommodations for qualified individuals with disabilities in compliance with Section 504 of the Federal Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990 and the ADA Amendments Act of 2008, as well as applicable state regulations and federal and state privacy laws.
 We encourage applications from all sectors of society, including those whose life experiences may include the challenge of access due to a disability.